Angel Hair Pasta and Chicken in Sun-Dried Tomato Cream Sauce

 - Turn off heat add cooked pasta, butter, parsley, and cheese.
 Stir until combined.

-- Top pasted with grilled chicken, salt, pepper, parsley, and cheese for garnish.
+- Top pasta with grilled chicken, salt, pepper, parsley, and cheese for garnish.

 Tips and Tricks